MODELING FOR US – EVERYTHING YOU NEED TO KNOW

 Hair Product – always a good idea to bring, and you just never know when this will come in handy.
 Dry shampoo and hair spray are always good to have on hand for your shoot, as are curling irons and hair straighteners.

-Underwear – bra and panty lines are a faux pas to almost every client and would require far too much time to remove in post processing.
+Underwear – bra and panty lines are a faux pas to almost every client and would require a lot of time to remove in post processing.
 With some types of clothing items these lines are not an issue.
 However some items we receive are tight fitting or stretchy and with these items your underwear choice becomes very important.
 Under garments that show bra or panty lines should be avoided at all costs to avoid unnecessary delays so please keep this in mind when choosing undergarments for your shoot.

 Music – music is great for setting the mood and making things fun.
 So point us to your favorite Spotify playlist and we’ll cue up the tunes for your shoot.